pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 symmetrical function [`RedisModule_GetSharedAPI()`](#RedisModule_GetSharedAPI) and casting the return value to the right function pointer.

-The function will return `REDISMODULE_OK` if the name is not already taken, otherwise `REDISMODULE_ERR` will be returned and no operation will be performed.
+The function will return `PHARMAVILLAGEMODULE_OK` if the name is not already taken, otherwise `PHARMAVILLAGEMODULE_ERR` will be returned and no operation will be performed.

 IMPORTANT: the apiname argument should be a string literal with static